-By way of its recent ruling, the Court effectively reversed its prior ruling appointing the expert.
 The fact that there has been no assessment of the individual or collective pumping of the Small Pumper Class is not in dispute.
-Plaintiff can cite to no filing in this case, nor any representation by any attorney to these proceedings to the contrary.
+Plaintiff can cite to no contrary statement in any filing in this case, nor has any contrary representation been made by any attorney to these proceedings.
 There similarly appears to be no disagreement on the proposition that in order to determine the safe yield of the basin, evidence will have to be submitted relative to the water use of the Small Pumpers.